After-Shock/Cloudbox-wiki/Downloading-Cloudbox.md

 su seed
 ```

-Note: The user name SEED can be changed to something else, but it will also require updating the user variable inside [[settings.yml|Configuring Settings]] and replacing SEED in future commands.
+Note: The user name SEED can be changed to something else, but it will also require updating the user variable inside [[settings.yml|Configuring Settings]] (and other places) and replacing SEED in future commands.

 ### 2. Clone Cloudbox project ###